civicrm/civicrm-dev-docs/docs/extensions/publish.md

 ### Publishing an extension:

 -   [Register](https://civicrm.org/user/register) for an account on civicrm.org if you do not already have one.
 -   [Login](https://civicrm.org/user) to civicrm.org and [create a new extension node](http://civicrm.org/node/add/extension).
-If you see an "Access Denied" message, you'll need to email [info@civicrm.org](mailto:info@civicrm.org) with your user id and request permission to publish extensions.
+If you see an "Access Denied" message, you'll need to email [info@civicrm.org](mailto:info@civicrm.org) with your user id and request permission to publish extensions, or you can ask in the [extensions channel on the CiviCRM chat](https://chat.civicrm.org/civicrm/channels/extensions).
 -   Fill out all required fields.
 Also provide the "Git URL" for the extension.
 -   Complete the steps in "Publishing an extension release" below.
 -   Within a day, you will receive an email notifying you that the extension was published on civicrm.org or that a problem with the extension manifest (`info.xml`) prevented publication.

+Since July 2020, extensions added to civicrm.org automatically create a Gitlab project on [CiviCRM's Gitlab](https://lab.civicrm.org/extensions).
+You can still use your own git repository (ex: on Github), however using CiviCRM's Gitlab has the advantage of increasing the potential for collaboration with the rest of the community.
+Further more, new releases are published immediately on civicrm.org, instead of waiting 24 hours.
+[Read more on the CiviCRM blog](https://civicrm.org/blog/bgm/extension-directory-updates).

 ### Publishing an extension release: